RESTAURANT

 240,00 €

-Last book in William Klein's series devoted to cities, after New York (1956), Rome (1956) and Moscow (1961).
+The final volume in William Klein’s series on cities, following *New York* (1956), *Rome* (1956), and *Moscow* (1961).
 The book was reissued in 2014, 50 years after the first edition.
-The cover was designed by Klein himself, while the original edition has been retained.
-The camera work is superb, capturing the whole image of Tokyo in 1961, a period of rapid economic growth and the effervescence of the city three years before the Tokyo Olympics.
+The cover was designed by Klein himself, while the original layout was retained.
+The photography is superb, capturing the full essence of Tokyo in 1961—a period of rapid economic growth and the city’s buzz three years before the Tokyo Olympics.

 Published by Akio Nagasawa Publishing, 2014